When making a Will, you need to choose who to act on your behalf in the administration of your estate.

 The job can be time-consuming and lengthy and it is important to choose your Executor carefully, to ensure you select someone who is willing and able to act on your behalf.
 If you do not have anyone who you feel would be able to do the job, you can appoint a professional Executor such as a solicitor to carry out the role.

 It can happen that your chosen Executor dies before your estate is wound-up, either before or after they start work on the administration.
-We take a look at what happens in each situation.
+We take a look at what to do if an Executor appointed in a Will dies.

 Executor dies before Probate is applied for